 It’s been around for three decades, but Six Sigma can still be somewhat of an enigma.
 It can mean different things within various organizations or circumstances, but there is a way to broadly outline this business process improvement methodology and define its beginnings, its, rise, its use and its implementation.

 There has been some backlash against Six Sigma over the recent years, some of which is warranted and will be discussed, but overall the process proves a valuable tool in reducing defects in product manufacturing, especially when paired with Agile thinking, lean manufacturing and capable project management tools.

 What Is Six Sigma?

 To start, let’s define the term Six Sigma.
 As noted, it’s a methodology used to improve the quality of an output in a process.
 It does this by first identifying, and then removing, the causes of defects.
 This is achieved via a set of quality management methods, which feature both empirical and statistical approaches.
 A staff with Six Sigma expertise is also usually hired to monitor the process.

 Six Sigma was first introduced by Motorola engineer Bill Smith in 1986, where it was registered as a trademark.
-But it was when Jack Welch made it central to his business strategy at General Motors, about 10 years later, that it became popular in the broader business world.
+But it was when Jack Welch made it central to his business strategy at General Electric, about 10 years later, that it became popular in the broader business world.